salsita/prism/docs/README.md

 npm start
 ```

-`npm start` will start local HTTP server on port 3000 so you can simply open your browser with http://localhost:3000 you should see following Hello World application:
+`npm start` will start local HTTP server on port 3000 so you can simply open the browser with http://localhost:3000 and you should see following Hello World application:

 ![hello-world-app-1](./assets/1.png)